How to organize your GitHub repository clones locally

 • Easily grep across multiple repositories with the results clearly indicating repository paths.

-Scoped Git configurations
+Scoped Git configs

 [user]